ajamolebalikis/Pharm-Data-Analysis-Project/README.md

 # Pharm-Data-Analysis-Project

-This project involves setting up a relational database in SQLite to analyze pharmacy sales data.
+This project setting up a relational database in SQLite to analyze pharmacy sales data.
 The project includes creating tables, handling data cleaning, generating an ER diagram, and inserting data into fact and dimension tables.
+This project provides an in-depth analysis of pharmacy sales data using SQLite and Python to derive meaningful insights.
+The analysis focuses on sales trend, customer behaviour and product performance across locations and time.

 ## Contents